The spectrum of the Poincar{\'e} operator in an ellipsoid: Orthogonal polynomials, Weyl law and a conceptual proof of Theorem

 \subsection{A conceptual proof of Theorem \ref{theo:A}}

 The Leray projector is the orthogonal projector on vector fields $L^2$-orthogonal to the space of gradient of smooth functions.
-The operator $\sum _{i=1}^3 (1/A_i) \, \pa_i^2$ and the dilation operator ${\cal L}$ preserves the latter space. ${\cal L}$ is called the {\it dilation operator}, because it is the infinitesimal generator of the group of homotheties.
-This is also the case for its adjoint ${\cal L}^\star=-{\cal L}-3 $.
-The Legendre operator $L_E=-\sum _{i=1}^3 (1/A_i) \, \pa_i^2 -{\cal L}^\star{\cal L}+9/4$ is self-adjoint and preserves the space of gradients.
+The operator $\sum_{i=1}^3 (1/A_i) \, \pa_i^2$ and the dilation operator $\mathcal{L}$ preserve the latter space. $\mathcal{L}$ is called the \textit{dilation operator}, because this is the infinitesimal generator of the group of homotheties.
+The adjoint of $\mathcal{L}$ is $\mathcal{L}^\star = -\mathcal{L}-3 $.
+The Legendre operator given by

+is self-adjoint, and it preserves the space of gradients.
 It implies that the Legendre operator $L_E$ commutes with $\Pi$.
 This holds formally for any domain, but ${ L_E}$ is a well-defined symmetric operator only on ellipsoids.
-Note then that any operator with constant coefficients like $\vec{\Omega} \, \wedge $ commutes with $L_E$.
-Hence, the Poincaré operator commutes with $L_E$.
+Note then that any operator with constant coefficients, such as $\vec{\Omega} \, \wedge$, commutes with $L_E$.
+Hence, the Poincar\'e operator commutes with $L_E$.
 This gives a proof of Theorem \ref{theo:A} using only the spectral theory of $ L_E$.